-For more information on the CFAT Problem Solving Test, check out our full page.
+For more information on the CFAT Problem Solving Test, check out our full page with practice tests.

-As part of the aptitude tests, you will also be asked to complete a personality inventory.
+As part of the aptitude tests in the application process, you will also be asked to complete a personality inventory.
 This is an adaptive personality assessment, which means it adjusts depending on how you answer the questions.
 The Canadian Forces use this assessment to determine your personal characteristics and qualities to ensure you are a good fit for the position you are applying for.

-1. Practice — there's no substitute for practising past CFAT tests if you want to give yourself the best possible chance of success.
-Not only will it help you to improve your speed and accuracy, it'll also instil you with confidence when you recognize the question style and format on the day.
+There's no substitute for practicing past CFAT tests if you want to give yourself the best possible chance of success.
+Not only will it help you to improve your speed and accuracy, but it'll also instill you with confidence when you recognize the question style and format on the day.